threethousandmonkeys/Fundamentals-of-Reinforcement-Learning/week4_note.md

 ## **Lesson 1: Policy Evaluation (Prediction)**
 * Understand the distinction between policy evaluation and control
-  * Policy evaluation is the task of determining the value function for a specific policy.
+  * Policy evaluation is the task of determining the state value function V_pi for a specific policy pi.
 Policy evaluation is the task of determining the state value function v pi for a particular policy pi.
   * Control is the task of finding a policy to obtain as much reward as possible.
 In other words, **finding a policy which maximizes the value function.** Control is the ultimate goal of reinforcement learning.
   * The goal of the control task is to modify a policy to produce a new one which is strictly better.Control is the task of improving an existing policy.
 * Explain the setting in which dynamic programming can be applied, as well as its limitations